webXtended/Relacx/README.md

 function passed while creating the action.

 #####
+> BroadcastAction

+BroadcastActions are the same as Actions with an additional functionality of broadcasting the result of the action to ActionListeners.

+    CONTROLLER_NAME.addBroadcastAction("ACTION_NAME", FUNCTION);

+They are used the same way as Actions are used.
+The return value of the BroadcastAction will be provided to ActionListeners listening to the "ACTION _NAME".

+#####
 > ActionListener

 An ActionListener is used to respond to other actions.
 Whenever an action is triggered, the action needs to broadcast it